refinery/refinerycms/doc/guides/1 - Getting Started/1 - Installation Prerequisites.md

 #### Ruby

 TIP.
-If you’re planning on using Ruby a lot, the best way to install it is using the [Ruby Version Manager](https://rvm.io/rvm/install) (RVM)
+If you're planning on using Ruby a lot, the best way to install it is using the [Ruby Version Manager](https://rvm.io/rvm/install) (RVM)

 	$ sudo apt-get install ruby